-Concentrations developed from Public Policy courses will provide future leaders with the conceptual framework and practical skills necessary to succeed in public service and to understand the influence of public policy on business and civil society.
-The program will focus on the major policy areas of science, technology and environmental and energy policy; global health, urban planning; and other emerging governance issues affecting China and developing economies around the world.
+Concentrations developed from Public Policy courses will provide an introduction to the conceptual framework and practical skills necessary to succeed in public service and to understand the influence of public policy on business and civil society.

 Students will sharpen their analytical skills, learn management best practices, and build the confidence and judgment needed for strong leadership.
 They will focus on identifying, addressing and finding solutions to pressing policy challenges and failures that impact current world affairs.
 The program will recruit faculty from around the world who are distinguished policy experts and/or successful public leaders.

 ECONOMICS AND BUSINESS

 Economics and Business concentration courses will introduce the theory and knowledge needed to prepare scholars for careers in international finance, public policy, and economic and business development in the public and private sectors.